gobigcat/gpu-color-pipeline-sim/README.md

 ## 📊 Goal

 Illustrate the effect of memory layout and cache behavior on GPU color processing throughput.
-In one setup, we aim to improve LUT access throughput from `0.6 pixel/clk` to `1.0 pixel/clk` by restructuring data layout.
+In one setup, we aim to improve LUT access throughput from `0.6 pixel/clk` to `0.8 pixel/clk` by restructuring data layout.

-> ⚠️ This project is a personal educational simulation.
-> It does not include any proprietary code or confidential information from past employers.

 ## 💡 Future Plans